bufbuild-ru/docs/docs/reference/descriptors/index.md

 So we can iterate through the locations to find one that has a matching path.
 You can read more about how a compiler populates source code info in the [Protobuf Guide](https://protobuf.com/docs/descriptors#source-code-info).

+::: tip Note
-::: tip Descriptor information that is embedded in generated code _will not_ include source code info.
+Descriptor information that is embedded in generated code _will not_ include source code info.
 This is to reduce the size of the resulting packages and/or compiled binaries.
 Descriptors provided to code generation plugins, on the other hand, _should always_ include source code info.
 That way a code generator can propagate comments in the Protobuf source to comments in generated code.
 :::

 ### Generating and exchanging descriptors